Appup-Docs/Appup-Docs/docs/what-is-appup/README.md

 The above two components of the platform go hand-in-hand with each other and revolutionise creation & usage of apps, not to mention the huge cost & value advantage that this brings to the end users.
 This is all made possible by the simple deployment process.
 * Ease of Deployment:
 Appup allows you to publish the app with all its dependencies to any cloud of your choice with a click of a button.
 The scaling and management of the apps is also completely automated, thereby saving you the overhead of hiring for new technologies outside of the purview of your business and additional operational expenses.
 All these savings are in addition to those that come as a result of the use of the visual designer.
+Lets understand more about the visual designer.

 ## Why Visual Designer:
 The visual designer has a simple and flexible drag & drop interface.
+This interface is further enriched by a comprehensive set of nodes that offer varied and self contained blocks of varied business logic which helps you stitch together your requirements effortlessly.
 It reduces your development time from days to hours and helps you cut down your development costs  as well.
 You can also easily compensate for the skills gaps in your team, across different stages of your product lifecycle, with our ready to use plugins.
+Integrate with everything, rapidly and easily.

 ## Why Appup?
 Appup helps reduce the time to market of any app to one tenth of that of the industry standard and cut apps development & maintenance costs by a little over 50%.
 Appup offers the following benefits for you:

-* Lower costs
+* Lower costs.
+Pay for the usage and not number of users
 * Security
+* Easy customization & integration
 * Lower time to market
 * Easy to use “Drag and Drop” interface
-* Pay for the usage and not number of users
-* Easy customization & integration
 * Central governance

 All the above factors together, we are able to provide a well rounded solution to our loyal customers.
 We count businesses, IT companies and independent developers among them.